diegonc/dom.js/README.md

 # Tower Server DOM

-A DOM implementation for Node.js using Google's Gumbo (HTML5 C Parser).
+A DOM implementation for Node.js using Google's Gumbo (HTML5 Parser written in C).

 ### Initial Requirements